fedsa/EventTemplate/potential-speaker-and-mentor-email.md

 Hope to hear from you soon!

 Regards,
-team CTFED's (Dani, Steve & Justin)
+team CTFED's (Justin, Schalk & Shailen)